 The resulting CO reacts with steam, dissolving into CO and H2.
 CO + H2O CO2 + H2.
 This process, which takes place in a high-temperature, pressurized environment, requires the use of advanced measurement technologies to guarantee the efficiency and safety of operations.

-pressure transmitters are essential for precise control of operating conditions in the gasifier, where stable pressure is crucial for the chemical reaction.
+pressure transmitters are essential for precise control of operating conditions in the gasifier, where stable pressure is fundamental to the chemical reaction.

 Temperature measurement plays a critical role in monitoring and controlling the high temperatures required for the gasification reaction.